kdillo893/coding_problems/languageLearning/php/NOTES.md

 "By reference" is done with &. normal variables just do direct vslot-vstore relations,
     but a vslot can point to a vstore with &, then the old vstore is deleted

-PHP is garbage collected as an interpreter
+PHP is garbage-collected as an interpreter